pywr/pywr/docs/source/install.rst

 .. code-block:: shell

-  py.test tests
+  pytest tests

 This will run all avaialble tests using the default solver.
-A specific solver can be tested by specifying at the command line:
+A specific solver can be tested by specifying the `PYWR_SOLVER` environment variable:

 .. code-block:: shell

-  py.test tests --solver=lpsolve
+  PYWR_SOLVER=lpsolve pytest tests

 Continuous Integration
 ~~~~~~~~~~~~~~~~~~~~~~